 Flash sales prove that creating a sense of urgency can make any product seem infinitely more appealing.
 It’s like Black Friday/Cyber Monday but only with one product.
 They also give you more data to use when promoting your business’s success in the future.
-You can now boast about how many products you sold in such a short period of time.
+You can now boast about how many products you sold in such a short period.

 18. Create Your Own Infographics

 Researching industry-related data could uncover myriad valuable statistics.
-You can put this plethora of information to use through infographics, which can do wonders for young businesses looking to grab attention.
-The design of infographics makes them very easy to understand, largely because they communicate key information so quickly.
+You can put this plethora of information to use through infographics, which can do wonders for growing businesses looking to grab attention.
+The design of infographics makes them very easy to understand, mainly because they communicate vital information so quickly.
 The less time it takes to illustrate your point, the higher the likelihood of social media likes and shares.

 Infographics will also cost you very little time and money to create.
-You don’t need any experience in graphic design, and most infographics you’ve seen likely required just one free tool.
+You don’t need any graphic design experience, and most infographics you’ve seen likely required just one free tool.